Google Ads is one of the most powerful advertising platforms for small businesses.

-We have a private client who spends more than $100,000 per month with Google AdWords.
+We have a client who spends more than $100,000 per month with Google Ads.
 And he’s happy to do so because he earns a healthy profit on that advertising.
 In fact, every month, he’s asking us for ideas for how he can invest MORE money into advertising!

 So how do you get to the point where you’re scaling up your advertising and capturing more market share?

 Focus on EPC, Not CPC

 You can’t just focus on cost per click (CPC).
 Many advertisers just focus on getting their CPC down.
-They try to write better ads to improve their AdWords quality scores so they can get cheaper clicks.
+They try to write better ads to improve their Google Ads quality scores so they can get cheaper clicks.
 But that’s only half the equation.

 Of course, you should always be looking for ways to make your advertising more efficient.
 But minimizing CPC is NOT where the real leverage is located.

-Instead, the real leverage in Google AdWords is in increasing your earnings per click (EPC).
+Instead, the real leverage in Google Ads is in increasing your Earnings Per Click (EPC).

-If you have the highest EPC in your market, you can outbid your competitors and gain more clicks, more leads, and more customers.
-That’s how you really win the AdWords game.
+If you have the highest EPC in your market, you can outbid your competitors and gain more clicks, leads, and customers.
+That’s how you really win the Google Ads game.

 How To Calculate Your EPC

 Just multiply your conversion rate (the percentage of people who click you become paying customers) by your customer value (the amount of money you earn, minus fulfillment costs, from 1 new customer).

-Here’s the equation: Customer Value X Conversion Rate
+Here’s the equation: EPC = Customer Value X Conversion Rate